My journey in women’s empowerment began over 15 years ago although I hardly knew what to call it then.

 With the support of friends and family (most of whom had no idea what was going on – just that I was having a rough go at life), I picked myself back up.
 I found solace in books and in music — favorite bands and discovering new ones.
 I went back to college and then onto law school determined to study the thing that drove me away – violence against women.
 I studied criminology, victimology, forensic psychology, sex crimes, domestic violence, women’s studies, criminal law and procedure, victim’s services and administration.
-I got some therapy and practice self-care.
+I got some therapy, life coaching, and practice self-care.
 I’ve allowed myself to deepen my spiritual connection with the Divine, connect with the sacredness in myself, and have respect for my intuition.
 I held positions in several district attorneys offices and victim service organizations working on issues of sex crimes, domestic violence, child abuse, and women’s empowerment from the angles of law, public policy, social service, and social justice.

 Through years of personal growth and working with women, I’ve discovered how magical women really are.
-How strong, smart, resilient, compassionate, and creative we are despite our adversities.
+How strong, smart, resilient, compassionate, and creative we are despite (and because of) our adversities.
 The Queens, and Rebels, and Unicorns we can be when we allow our inner SoulFire to blaze and light up the night.